 Praised for her sophisticated sense for sound, Canadian violinist Sarah Yang has performed across Canada and Europe as soloist, chamber musician and orchestral musician, and through her artistry she strives to be a messenger of relentless hope in our chaotic world.

-Sarah is currently pursuing a Master’s degree in solo violin at the renowned Hochschule für Musik und Tanz in Cologne, Germany under Michael Foyle.
-Previously, she studied with Carolin Widmann at the Hochschule für Musik und Theater “Felix Mendelssohn Bartholdy” Leipzig, where she received her Bachelor’s degree with top marks, and in Vancouver studied under Taras Gabora and Lucia Schipperus.
-She has attended masterclasses with world-class musicians, such as Mihaela Martin, Heime Müller, Ulf Wallin, Ingolf Turban, Norman Fischer, Martin Chalifour and Oleg Pokhanavsky.
+Sarah will soon begin studying for Konzertexamen (concert studies) at the Hochschule für Musik in Freiburg under Prof. Sebastian Hamann.
+Previously, she completed her Master’s degree in solo violin at the Hochschule für Musik und Tanz in Cologne under Michael Foyle and her Bachelor's with Carolin Widmann at the Hochschule für Musik und Theater “Felix Mendelssohn Bartholdy” Leipzig.
+In Vancouver, she studied under Taras Gabora and Lucia Schipperus.
+She has attended masterclasses with world-class musicians, such as Mihaela Martin, Heime Müller, Boris Kusnezow, Ulf Wallin, Ingolf Turban, Norman Fischer and Martin Chalifour.

 Sarah plays on a violin made by W.F.
 Porter in 1942 in Vancouver, Canada.